cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 the left with zero), but MUST return an error if the sequence number overflows.

+Encryption is unidirectional from Initiator to Responder.
 Each encryption or decryption operation increments the sequence number for the context in use.
-A given context MUST be used either only for encryption or only for decryption.
-For example, initiators in a higher-level protocol may encrypt messages that are then decrypted by corresponding responders.
-In this example, responders MUST NOT encrypt messages back to initiators using their context, as doing so may result in key and nonce reuse.
-Higher-level protocols built on HPKE may use the Export interface to derive separate read and write keys and nonces for bidirectional encryption if needed.
+The Initiator's context MUST be used for encryption only.
+Similarly, the Responder's context MUST be used for decryption only.
+Higher-level protocols built on HPKE which require bidirectional encryption can use the Export interface to derive separate read and write keys and nonces.
 See {{hpke-export}} for more details.

 It is up to the application to ensure that encryptions and decryptions are done in the proper sequence, so that encryption